 Once the clay art piece has been hand formed, it is sent to a foundry (a sculpture casting service provider) to complete the ancient “lost wax” casting technique.
 With this unique and expensive method, a mold is made around the sculpture with silicone rubber, and a protective plaster mold is built around that mold to hold it all in place.
 The mold is then opened to remove the clay and put back together again.
 Wax is poured into the cavity where the original clay was.
 There are a series of additional steps done with the casting before the final patina is done.
 The chemical heat process of the patina offers a myriad of different color choices.
 At the end of this entire process, the sculpture then needs to be put on a base of marble, granite, stone, or wood so it can be displayed.

-Because of the complexity and time that it takes with these steps being outsourced to a skillful foundry, the price of a piece of sculpture has to reflect these expenses.
+Because of the complexity and time that it takes with these steps to be outsourced to a skillful foundry, the price of a piece of sculpture has to reflect these expenses.
 In order for an artist to make a profit, it is important to understand the value of their time, something Theresa says she is getting better at doing.
 Pricing and selling art especially sculpture often have hidden expenses that a buyer may be unaware of, understanding the creative process behind the type of art you plan to purchase will help determine its value.

 Theresa shares how grateful she is for the inspiration and knowledge she has gained from local sculptors who have helped her advance with her career and work.
 Sculptors Russ Faxon and Alan Lequire have been her primary mentors in Nashville, helping save time with perfecting her craft on a professional level.
 She also still enjoys drawing but finds that most of her time is spent working with clay currently.